 The BRIAN (SM) electronics is housed in an extruded aluminum enclosure measuring 3.94L x 2.98W x 1.42H inches.
 A “rubber ducky” antenna is mounted to an SMA connector on the rear of the enclosure.
 Internally, the Baofeng circuit board (modified by the builder) is mounted to a motherboard which contains the radio interface circuitry and jumper wire connection points to simplify wiring to the Baofeng board.
 The motherboard uses a combination of surface and through-hole parts.
 In the BRIAN (SM) kit, the motherboard is supplied with all the surface mount parts installed.
 The kit builder installs seven through-hole parts, modifies and installs the Baofeng board and completes final assembly.

 BRIAN is connected to a Raspberry Pi using a USB A male to USB B male cable.
 This cable also supplies 5 VDC power to BRIAN (SM).
 Front panel LEDs on BRIAN (SM) indicate the status of the unit – BRIAN POWER (green), RADIO POWER (green), COMM STATUS (blinking green), COS (yellow) and PTT (red).
-The BF888S nominally supplies 1 watt of RF power.
+The BF888S nominally supplies 1 watt in high power and less than 0.5 watts in low power.
+The low power setting is recommended to be sure the Raspberry Pi can supply the required current in the transmit mode.
 Optionally, the construction manual contains information on a method to modify the Baofeng BF888S board to reduce the output power to 20 – 50 milliwatts…. perfect for a local Allstar node!
 This modification also reduces the BRIAN (SM)current requirements to less than 300 mA.

 - Uses the circuit board from a Baofeng BF-888S UHF HT